RyanBujold/cart253-2023/exercises/love-actually/template-p5-project/README.md

 # Love actually
 ## Ryan Bujold

-A simulation where two circles meets in the darkness to create love.
+A simulation where the user must protect a cake from a cake thief.
+This is a battle for who loves the cake more, you or the thief?